martijnhaex/martijnhaex.github.io/_posts/2015-03-02-got_minus_one_from_a_read_call.markdown

 This problem occurred during the development project when our Vagrant box (running an ORACLE database) was suspended or shutdown correctly.

-When doing a 'up' of you Vagrant box it looks to be working, no explicit errors on startup.
+When doing a 'up' of your Vagrant box it looks to be working, no explicit errors on startup.
 So you start developing.
 After a while every Java developer needs to contact the database.
 But then you receive a somewhat cryptic exception like:
 ![ORA exception](/public/images/posts/got_minus_one_from_a_read_call.png)

 ### Four easy steps for a quick fix